Life after death: A guide to donating your organs in Singapore once you die

 9. Heart valves

-Corrects narrowed or leaky valves to ensure normal, one-directional blood flow for proper blood circulation.
+Correct narrowed or leaky valves to ensure normal, one-directional blood flow for proper blood circulation.

 10. Lung